 On 28 February 2012, YLK opened another centre at Skibang in the district of Bau.
 Similar to the other centres, La Salle Centre, Skibang caters to Primary Five and Primary Six students.

-In March 2012, another urban centre was opened n BDC, Kuching.
+In March 2012, another urban centre was opened in BDC, Kuching.
 It is established to help students with different learning abilities.
+Today, we have moved this centre to St Joseph and renamed the centre to St Joseph B.

 La Salle Centre, Entubuh